ken1howard/Pac-Man-Game/README.md

 Load all the images need for pacman (mouth closed, partially open, and wide open) & define them to a variable.

 Use and array to be able to draw each image when needed

+Decide which keys on the keyboard you want to use for the movement of pacman and involve the current and requested direction

+Create an If statement to keep the pacman within the grid with it's movement

+Add a function for animation on pacman

+Make sure you import and export the correct files to the Game board